lee-handro/blade_quenching_ode_simulation/README.md

 # Transient Thermal Quenching Simulation of a High-Carbon Steel Component: Air vs. Oil vs. Water

-A computational physics and heat transfer project modeling the transient cooling rates of a heated (1000°C) high-carbon steel component/blade geometry using Ordinary Differential Equations **(ODEs).**.
+A computational physics and heat transfer project modeling the transient cooling rates of a heated (1000°C) high-carbon steel component/blade geometry using Ordinary Differential Equations **(ODEs).**

 This project explores both:
 1. **The Analytical Model:** Solving Newton's Law of Cooling by hand using an Integrating Factor.